vinipx/pools-network/x/reports/README.md

 <br>

 # Reports Module
-The reports module is responsible for managing individual pool execution reports to reward and penalize individual operators.
+The reports module is responsible for managing individual pool execution reports to reward or penalize individual operators.